jakobharder/burntime/README.md

 This project is not affiliated in any way with Max Design and/or the original creators.
 The original game, graphics and other assets are the property of Max Design and their original creators.

-Thank you Martin Lasser for allowing non-commercial community remake efforts to use the original graphics!
+A big thanks to Martin Lasser and Hannes Seifert for allowing this community remake effort to use the original graphics and music!

 See full [list of contributors](./resources/README.md#notes)